 The WSM and WSDOs have all received training in Basic Road Meteorology, provided by Meteogroup.
-Any new personnel will receive this training before assuming a position in the winter service team.
+Any new personnel will receive this training from DTN (IHE Winter Decision Making training course) before assuming a position in the winter service team.
 All drivers are trained to City and Guild standard.
 The WSM will attend any annual winter conferences when required.